AleksandrGontcharov/template-python-docs-generator/README.md

 https://Machine-Learning-Academy-of-Sciences.github.io/template-python-docs-generator/

-# How to avoid pip installing everything into the environment
+# How to avoid pip installing everything into the env

 Mkdocs scans all of the *.py* files and it uses a Python handler to attempt to import all of the modules.